Neerhom/COM3D2.CategoryCreator/README.md

 # COM3D2.CategoryCreator
 Sybaris Patcher that adds new categories to maid edit.

-!!!!!!!!!WARNING!!!!!!!!!!
-Because of how game stores and reads save file data, ALL savefiles saved with this patcher active will be treated by the base game as invalid!
-Possible solutions for this issues is under investigation.

 The patcher adds new menu categories and model slots, to extend maid customization.

 List of added categories and associated models slots: